 Shawn has been referring to our December/January holiday as “an eating holiday” (if you read my previous Seoul Food Diaries post, you already know what he means).
 As soon as our trip was booked, we were giddy with excitement at the thought of our next big adventure… but also at the prospect of discovering all kinds of delectable treats in Asia. 😁 Spoiler: we weren’t disappointed.
 It’s taken a while, but as promised, here’s the second installment of our Seoul Food Diaries – Myeongdong Market.

+We fell absolutely in love with Seoul, and the incredible food is definitely one of the reasons why.
 Myeongdong Market is one of the places we visited twice, simply because there’s just too much to try in one go.
 This market is stall after stall of delicious Korean street food!
-It’s situated right in the middle of the shopping area, which is home to countless skincare and makeup stores (beauty bloggers could go wild in there!), department stores, and shopping malls.
+It’s situated right in the middle of the shopping area, which is home to countless skincare and makeup stores (beauty bloggers could go wild in there), department stores, and shopping malls.
 The place is a shopper’s and foodie’s dream come true.
 But let’s focus on what we’re here for – Seoul Food!

 Cheese Butter Baked Scallops